-- Complete a questionnaire via phone, in-person, mail, or online at www.schac.sc.gov.
-Once submitted, a SCHAC Intake Officer will contact you and assist you in filing a formal complaint. - You must file a formal complaint to launch an investigation. - There are strict time limits for filing charges of employment discrimination.
-To preserve the ability to act on your behalf and to protect your right to file a private lawsuit, should you ultimately need to, you should contact SCHAC promptly when discrimination is suspected.
+- · Complete a questionnaire: - o Online at www.schac.sc.gov - o Call us at (803) 737-7800 or Toll-Free at 1-800-521-0725 - o In person or mail to: 1026 Sumter Street, Suite 101 Columbia, SC 29201 - You must file a formal complaint to launch an investigation. - There are strict time limits for filing charges of employment discrimination.
+To preserve the ability to act on your behalf and to protect your right to file a private lawsuit, should you ultimately need to, you should contact the SC Human Affairs Commission promptly when discrimination is suspected.